Infinite quantum signal processing: Discussion

 \textbf{Acknowledgment}

-This work was supported by the U.S. Department of Energy under the Quantum Systems Accelerator program under Grant No. DE-AC02-05CH11231 (Y.D. and L.L.), and by the NSF Quantum Leap Challenge Institute (QLCI) program under Grant number OMA-2016245 (J.W.).
-L.L. is a Simons Investigator.
+This work was supported by the U.S. Department of Energy under the Quantum Systems Accelerator program under Grant No. DE-AC02-05CH11231 (Y.D. and L.L.), and by the Challenge Institute for Quantum Computation (CIQC) funded by National Science Foundation (NSF) through grant number OMA-2016245 (J.W.).
+L.L. is a Simons Investigator in Mathematics.
 The authors thank discussions with Andr\'as Gily\'en and Felix Otto.